hpi-swa-teaching/ChangesBrowser/packages/Changes-Core.package/CHBrowserLogic.class/README.md

 imageStateListModel
 	- The imageStateListModel manages the data shown in the browser.

+searchEnabled
+	- A boolean value, which indicates, whether the shown data in the browser are the result of a search.

 testMode
 	- A bool value, which indicates, that the BrowserLogic is running in testMode.